theiconic/php-ga-measurement-protocol/README.md

 }
 ```

+Take notice v1 won't receive more updates, you are encourage to update to v2.

 ## Integrations
 You can use this package on its own, or use a convenient framework integration:
 * Laravel 4/5 - https://github.com/irazasyed/laravel-gamp